 They understood that loving ourselves is not about thinking how great we are.
 Or giving in to all our desires.
 It is not about our self-improvement or spiritual growth.

-Loving ourselves means that we will take care of our physical bodies, our minds, and our souls.
+Loving ourselves means that we will take care of our physical bodies, minds, and souls.
 We will make time to spend with God.
-We will make time for rest, relaxation, and recovery for body, mind, and soul.
+We will make time for rest, relaxation, and recovery for the body, mind, and soul.

 Physical exhaustion and mental burnout are warning signs that we do not love ourselves well.

 I must love myself because God loves me, and he commands me to love everyone, including myself.